-The TOE includes installation from CDROM and from a local hard disk partition.
+The TOE includes installation from CDROM (if available) and/or from a local hard disk partition.

-The TOE includes standard networking applications, such as ssl and ssh. xinetd is used to protect network applications which might otherwise have security exposures.
+The TOE includes standard networking applications, such as ftp, stunnel and ssh. xinetd is used to protect network applications which might otherwise have security exposures.